sixhobbits/coding-with-replit/manuscript/14-building-a-discord-bot-with-node-and-repl-it.md

 If you're stuck for ideas, why not link up your Discord bot to the [Twitch API](https://dev.twitch.tv/) to get notified when your favourite streamers are online, or build a [text adventure](https://en.wikipedia.org/wiki/Interactive_fiction).

+In the next chapter, we'll be looking at building our own basic web application, using Django.
+This tutorial will also introduce you to HTML, JavaScript, and jQuery and will assist you in getting to the point where you can begin to build your own custom web applications.